gsaltintas/supremap-data/README.md

 See [here](https://scihub.copernicus.eu/userguide/BatchScripting) on the `dhusget.sh` script and [here](https://scihub.copernicus.eu/twiki/do/view/SciHubUserGuide/OpenSearchAPI) for API options.

 ## Full Dataset Creation
-We use the same dataset to train both pix2pixHD and Esrgan models and implemented a pipeline that
+We use the same dataset to train both pix2pixHD and Real-ESRGAN models and implemented a pipeline that
 - queries and downloads Swisstopo and Sentinel data along a certain bounding box or point
 - fixes alignment issues between two formats
 - creates segmentation and instance maps for each tile
 - patchifies the tiles (Swisstopo, Sentinel, segmentation map and instance map) into smaller (can be configured, by default 256) png's and saves the corresponding bounding box as a geojson.

+CSV files with WGS-84 coordinates in the columns `x_center, y_center` can be provided as input to `create_imaginaire_dataset.py` in order to use Swisstopo tiles showing these specific locations.

+We have prepared the following CSV files for demonstration:

+- `csvs/supremap_swisstopo_zurich_lausanne_interlaken_mini.csv`: contains one point located in a Swisstopo tile showing ETH Zürich's Hauptgebäude
+- `csvs/supremap_swisstopo_zurich_lausanne_interlaken_small.csv`: contains a selection of 5 points from Zurich, Lausanne and Interlaken
+- `csvs/supremap_swisstopo_zurich_lausanne_interlaken_large.csv`: contains 309 points across Zurich, Lausanne and Interlaken

+Use the following commands to create corresponding datasets:

+- Mini dataset: `python src/create_imaginaire_dataset.py --csv=csvs/supremap_swisstopo_zurich_lausanne_interlaken_mini.csv --output-dir=datasets/supremap_swisstopo_zurich_lausanne_interlaken_mini`
+- Small dataset: `python src/create_imaginaire_dataset.py --csv=csvs/supremap_swisstopo_zurich_lausanne_interlaken_small.csv --output-dir=datasets/supremap_swisstopo_zurich_lausanne_interlaken_small`
+- Large dataset (creation will take very long): `python src/create_imaginaire_dataset.py --csv=csvs/supremap_swisstopo_zurich_lausanne_interlaken_large.csv --output-dir=datasets/supremap_swisstopo_zurich_lausanne_interlaken_large`

 Please see `create_imaginaire_dataset.py` for more details.